TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

 &nbsp;&nbsp;&nbsp;&nbsp;The definition of a hash function is any function that can be used to map data of arbitrary size to fixed-size values.
 The output values returned by this type of function are called hash values, hash codes, digests or simply hashes.
-In addition, a cryptographic hash function is an algorithm that takes an arbitrary amount of data, for example user credentials, and produces a fixed-size output of one way enciphered text called a hash value.
+In addition, a cryptographic hash function is an algorithm that takes an arbitrary amount of data, for example user credentials, and produces a fixed-size output of one-wway enciphered text called a hash value.
 That encrypted text can then be stored instead of the password itself and be used to verify the user.
-This output digest acts as a secure checksum of the input data or file, and can be used to verify the integrity of the data, authenticate the ownership or verify the source of the file.
+This output digest acts as a secure checksum of the input data or file and can be used to verify the integrity of the data, authenticate the ownership or verify the source of the file.
 Cryptographic hash functions can have a lot of different parameters, depending on their type.
-They are frequently used with a cryptographic salt that is made up of pseudo-random bits that are added in some way to the input, in order to increase the resistance of the function against various attacks to compromise the used digestion algorithm.
-The use cases of this type of cryptographic calculation is tremendous, the input digestion algorithms are mostly used for:
+They are frequently used with a cryptographic salt that is made up of pseudo-random bits that are added in some way to the input, to increase the resistance of the function against various attacks to compromise the used digestion algorithm.
+The use cases of this type of cryptographic calculation are tremendous, the input digestion algorithms are mostly used for:

 - Data integrity checks;
 - Source authentication;